 They are also thermostatically controlled, which makes them more cost effective and more efficient.

-Whilst a little more expensive if you are anticipating long term use, the cost is well worth it.
+While a little more expensive if you are anticipating long-term use, the cost is well worth it.

 Basic Requirements of a Brooder